par-mais-tecnologia/dynamito/README.md

 #### Specifying attributes on Queries

-To remove fields from queries, you can use `fields()` operation from a Finder, just like:
+To remove fields from queries, you can use `fields()` operation from a Finder, with a minus sign, just like:

 ```
 User